Azure/enterprise-azure-policy-as-code/Docs/policy-assignments.md

 Assignment JSON is hierarchical for efficient definitions, avoiding duplication (copy/paste) of JSON.
 Each branch of the tree is cumulative.
 Each tree node must include a `nodeName` - an arbitrary string exclusively used by EPAC to display an error location.
 EPAC concatenates a leading `/` and the nodeName entries encountered in the tree to create a "breadcrumbs" trail; therefore, we recommend that you use `/` to help separate the concatenated `nodeName`.
 The following (partial and invalid) assignment tree would create this error message.

-> `Node "//Security/Prod/": only one definitionEntry or definitionEntryList can appear in any branch.`

 ```json
 {
   "nodeName": "/Security/",